Posted On: 2022-03-08

 Go where the boys are - baseball, soccer, football, parks - hand out leaflets, place posters, set out information table, talk to boys and parents.

 "Bring a friend night", Recruiter awards

-Prepare and have available a "Parent Information Sheet" for you Pack.
-Identify your sponsor, key leaders (with phone numbers), membership fees, policies, etc. Include description of Cub Scout program, objectives, and "jargon".
+Prepare and have available a "Parent Information Sheet" for your Pack.
+Identify your sponsor, key leaders (with phone numbers), membership fees, policies, etc. Include a description of the Cub Scout program, objectives, and "jargon".

 How do people know where and when your next event is?
 If they miss a meeting are they "out of communication?"
 Do parents know Pack policies?
 Do parents know what is expected of them?

 The best organization, training, planning, and recruitment can still be a failure without good lines of communication.

 HAVE A PACK NEWSLETTER AT EVERY PACK MEETING with information about future events.
 Make sure families and leaders who miss that event get the Newsletter in the mail.
 Use it to keep your Chartered Organization informed about your activities.
 Post on bulletin boards.

 - Encourage Den Leaders to use Den Newsletters

 - Use local newspapers and cable stations to announce or report special events.